Chapter 3:

 It was definitely talking to me in the present.
 But why?
 Why did I have to come back later?
 What game is it playing at?

-He wasn't sure what any of it meant, and nothing in Lawrence's memories answered his questions about the shadow or what it was referring to.
+He wasn’t sure what any of it meant, and nothing in the original Lawrence’s memories answered his questions about the shadow or what it was referring to.
 It seemed he could do nothing else but explore and understand this new world that he, without a doubt in his mind, had been transmigrated to.

 “Who are you?”
 Lawrence asked cautiously, careful not to reveal his nervousness to the middle-aged stranger.